 Question: Who can be a California Destination Imagination Appraiser?

 Answer: The Silicon Valley Region requires Appraisers to attend two Saturday morning Appraiser Training sessions.
-This year, the SVDI Appraiser Training is scheduled for February 3, 2018 (Part 1) at the West Valley Branch of the San Jose Library, and February 10, 2018 (Part 2) at Bubb Elementary School in Mountain View (SVDI Calendar) from 8:30 am – 12:30 pm.
+This year, the SVDI Appraiser Training is scheduled for February 2, 2019 (Part 1) and February 9, 2019 (Part 2) from 8:30 am – 12:30 pm.
 Appraisers should arrive by 8:30 am to Check-In and enjoy the refreshments provided before the training session begins at 8:45 am.
 Appraisers should plan to attend both training sessions — Part 1 and Part 2.
-Experienced Appraisers will have an opportunity to apply for a “Golden Ticket Pass” for the February 3rd training.
+Experienced Appraisers will have an opportunity to apply for a “Golden Ticket Pass” for the February 9th training.
 The Appraiser Coordinator will notify experienced Appraisers of how to get their “Golden Ticket Pass” in January.

 Question: What is the role of a Destination Imagination Appraiser?